 That’s the best way to kinda do things?

-Exactly.
-It was, Well, if I could start this over, where would I begin?
+If I could start this over, where would I begin?
 And it’s, for us, it’s basic things, Well, where is your diaphragm?
 How do you find it?
 How do you operate it?
 Things that.
 So yeah, it’s been a very long and circuitous path.
 For me, it’s you coming back to breathwork.
 And what happens is, I sort of go through wave periods of my sort of what we would call a formal breathing practice.
 But now it’s just integrated into every aspect of my life.
-So, everything’s mobility practice, just mobility work, I was on a mobility WOD staff during its inception, and it’s not that I need to be constantly stretching, it’s just you just start moving differently, and you move well, and if you have full range of motion, and you use it on a regular basis, then you just keep it, but it’s like, when I’m teaching classes, people are how are you?
+So, everything’s mobility practice, just mobility work, I was on a mobility WOD staff during its inception, and it’s not that I need to be constantly stretching, it’s just you just start moving differently, and you move well, and if you have a full range of motion, and you use it on a regular basis, then you just keep it, but iwhen I’m teaching classes, people are how are you?
 So mobile?
-How are you ?
+How are you?
 How are you so flexible?
-And I like, because I have a full range of motion, and I use it.
+And I like, it because I have a full range of motion, and I use it.
 And so then my body has a reason to keep it.
-I am not spending all this time laying on the floor with lacrosse balls and rolling around and doing all this corrective work, because I already possess the range, I just need to maintain it.
-Right, which is the idea.
+I am not spending all this time laying on the floor with lacrosse balls and rolling around and doing all this corrective work, because I already possess the range, I just need to maintain it, which is the idea.